-Effective December 31st, 2016, the Company purchased all of the existing and outstanding shares of Verdazo Analytics, Inc. (Verdazo), a company located in Calgary, Alberta, for total consideration of \$12,275.
-The consideration is comprised of cash of \$6,525 and Common Shares of the Company of \$5,750.
+Effective December 31, 2016, the Company purchased all of the existing and outstanding shares of Verdazo Analytics, Inc. (Verdazo) for total consideration of \$12,275.
+The consideration was comprised of cash of \$6,525 and Common Shares of the Company of \$5,750.
 The number of common shares issued on any particular date will be calculated based upon the prior twenty day volume weighted average price of the Company's common shares.

 On December 31, 2016, the Company issued 67 Common Shares valued at \$18.74 per share (\$1,250).
-In January 2017, the Company paid \$4,750 of the cash portion owing.
-The remaining consideration is deferred over the next three years.
+In January 2017, the Company paid \$5,025 of the cash portion owing.
+The remaining consideration is deferred and payable over three years.

-In accordance with IFRS 3, a portion of the deferred consideration payable is not considered part of the purchase price but is accounted for as future compensation expense.
-This amount, which will be accrued over the next three years, totals \$4,201 and is comprised of cash of \$1,050 and \$3,151 of Common Shares of the Company.
+In accordance with IFRS 3, a portion of the deferred consideration payable is not considered part of the purchase price but was accounted for as future compensation expense.
+This amount, which is being accrued over three years, totaled \$4,200 and was comprised of cash of \$1,050 and \$3,150 of Common Shares of the Company.
+The accrual is included in stock-based compensation expense in the Consolidated Statement of Operations with a corresponding liability in the Consolidated Balance Sheets.
+This deferred compensation expense is accrued on a graded basis over the respective three-year period.

-As a result the acquisition cost for accounting purposes is \$8,074, of which \$6,824 is owing at December 31, 2016 and this amount is included in trade payables and accruals in the Consolidated Balance Sheets.
+As a result the acquisition cost for accounting purposes was \$8,075, of which \$1,050 is owing at December 31, 2017 and this amount is included in trade payables and accruals in the Consolidated Balance Sheets.